 Malaria is a serious and sometimes life-threatening infection spread through the bite of mosquitoes in many tropical and sub-tropical countries.
 Malaria can be prevented by avoiding mosquito bites and taking certain medications.
-People planning to visit malaria-affected countries should get advice from their GP or a travel clinic 4-6 weeks before they leave.
+People planning to visit malaria-affected countries should get advice from their doctor or a travel clinic 4-6 weeks before they leave.

 Download